Mapping NGC 7027 in New Light: CO$^+$ and HCO$^+$ Emission Reveal Its Photon- and X-ray-Dominated Regions: Analysis and Discussion

 A minor axis cut across the H$_2$ map (i.e., along the nebula's equatorial plane) reveals a pair of emission peaks at the edges of the waist (Figure \ref{fig_1Dcuts}).
 Although the Eastern-most feature appears offset from the minor axis, it and its opposite component appear at 4.29$''$ and $-4.24''$ offset from the CSPN, while the inner bright components of the waist lie at 3.32$''$ and -2.88$''$.
 CO$^+$ displays somewhat narrower emission peaks along the minor axis at $\pm$4.20$''$ offsets, roughly aligning with the two outer H$_2$ peaks.
 The inner H$_2$ peaks do not have an apparent CO$^+$ counterpart, indicating CO$^+$ lies closer to the adjacent molecular rich regions.
 The emission along the major axis is similarly cospatial, with the outermost CO$^+$ peaks lying at a N-S average CSPN displacement of 6.4$''$ and the outermost H$_2$ at 6.6$''$, well within the respective ($\sim$0.8$''$) FWHMs of these local peaks in emission.
 It is hence apparent that, overall, the CO$^+$ and H$_2$ emission are tracing the same emitting region.
 In contrast, the 1.3~mm continuum emission has an extent of 2.85$''$ and 3.53$''$ along the nebular minor and major axes, respectively; assuming the continuum emission is due to free-free radiation from dense plasma, this indicates that the densest region of ionized gas lies well inside that of the CO$^+$ and H$_2$ emitting region.

 As previously noted, 2.12 $\mu$m H$_2$ emission can serve as a UV irradiation tracer, and various studies have discussed the likelihood that, in NGC 7027, this H$_2$ rovibrational line is excited via UV fluorescence and, hence, traces a PDR within the nebula \citep{Graham93, Kastner96, Latter00, Cox02}.
-The strong similarity between the CO$^+$ and H$_2$ emission surfaces therefore serves as definitive evidence that CO$^+$ also arises from NGC 7027's PDR.
+The strong similarity between the CO$^+$ and H$_2$ emission surfaces therefore serves as definitive evidence that, Although CO$^+$ has been flagged as a potential XDR tracer \citep{Wolfire22}, NGC 7027 appears to be a clear case where CO$^+$ traces the PDR.
 Comparable results were found in Mon R2, where CO$^+$ resides at the atomic-molecular interface of the star-forming region \citep{TM16}.
 In that study, the spatial coincidence of CO$^+$ with PAHs and [C \textsc{ii}], which typically lie along the fluorescent H$_2$ emission region of PDRs, demonstrated that the CO$^+$ is UV-enhanced, via reactions with OH or perhaps CO charge transfer.
 Given the C-rich nature of NGC 7027, a sequence consisting of UV-driven H$_2$ photodissociation and subsequent photoionization of H, followed by charge transfer with CO, may be driving the formation of CO$^+$ in its PDR layer.